 - FHR identifies past spills and releases through a records review, which indicates that sulfolane releases into groundwater were mostly from subsurface wastewater containment systems.

-- FHR inspects and tests the refinery sump systems, correcting weaknesses, encouraging plant-wide spill prevention and control, and initiating preventative maintenance programs.
+- FHRA inspects and tests the refinery sump systems, correcting weaknesses, encouraging plant-wide spill prevention and control, and initiating preventative maintenance programs.

 - Surface water samples collected from the refinery gravel pits and the Badger Slough do not contain sulfolane.

 - FHRA and its contractors continue work to provide an alternate water supply to the homes outside the City of North Pole limits with wells impacted by sulfolane: The residential and commercial locations have one of the following permanent solutions: an in-home water treatment system, a bulk water tank or long-term bottled water delivery services.
 Bulk tanks are provided to home for gardening water, if requested.

 - National Toxicology Program (NTP) accepts sulfolane into its program to conduct additional research on the chemical’s health effects and begins designing toxicity studies.

 - EPA publishes a provisional peer reviewed toxicity value (PPRTV) for sulfolane (PDF).

 - DEC establishes an agreement with the University of Alaska, Fairbanks (UAF) to conduct research on some of the factors that impact the fate and transport of sulfolane in the North Pole aquifer, including degradation of sulfolane and transport through a discontinuous permafrost aquifer.

 - FHRA submits a draft risk assessment, which includes calculations of different alternative cleanup levels based on different assumptions.

 - DEC sets a site-specific cleanup level of 14 parts per billion (as of 2014 this level has been appealed and is under review).